 Development and Editing

 With less functionality than On1, Affinity is nevertheless a highly regarded developing and editing tool.
-It comes in slightly cheaper at around £50.
-It only has a 10 day free trial.
+It comes in cheaper, usually at around £50 but during the coronavirus crisis they are giving a generous 50% off.
+It used to have a 10 day free trial, but there are links expanding that to 90 days.
 It has a strong and growing following and a full list of features are found here.
-Affinity has no library module like On1 or Lightroom and that is a big miss for Windows users.
+Affinity has no library module like On1 or Lightroom and that is a big miss.
 I found the adjustment sliders lacked the finesse of its competitors.

-When I trialled the software for this blog, I immediately hit a glitch.
+When trialling the software for this blog, I immediately hit a glitch.
 Just touching the contrast adjustment on the above image, it suddenly lost brightness and saturation.
-I was unable to reproduce the fault on other images, but nevertheless, not a great advert for the product.
+Not a great advert for the product.

 Other software options include Adobe Photoshop Elements.
 Which runs smoothly and is a hugely cut-down version of Photoshop.
-It includes the very basics of the Adobe Camera Raw development tool that comes ith Photoshop and a rudimentary catalogue called Organiser.
+It includes the very basics of the Adobe Camera Raw development tool that comes with Photoshop and a rudimentary catalogue called “Organizer”.
 Although simple and smooth to use it is pricey for what you get.
 For those who want to automate their editing, it’s a great tool.
-But at £86, you get a lot more for your money with On1.
+But at £86, you get a lot more for less money with On1.
+Elements also has an annual upgrade that can be purchased.

 Corel Paintshop Pro, with a similar range of tools as Photoshop Elements, is priced slightly cheaper at around £50.
 The included raw development tool is very basic, far more so than Photoshop Elements.
 You can buy an additional raw development plug-in but the editor has more features than its Adobe competitor, although without the wide ranging automated edits aimed at the beginner.

 With much in common with early versions of Photoshop, lots of photographers, including me, cut their teeth on photo editing using Gimp It’s a powerful tool but not intuitive to use.